Appointments

 Interpreter

-If you require an interpreter to attend with you when you see your Doctor please notify the receptionist and they will arrange this for you.
+If you require an interpreter to attend an appointment with you, please let reception know and they will arrange this.

 Chaperones